AngelSayani/Security-Automation-and-Orchestration-Lab/submission-summary.md

 ### Estimated Completion Time
-The lab is designed to be completed in approximately 20-30 minutes, depending on previous experience and how your system is configured.
+The lab is designed to be completed in approximately 20-30 minutes, once the environment is set up and depending on previous experience and how your system is configured.

 ### Answers to Submission Questions